 If you're deciding between the two for everyday kitchen use, maple wins.
 And if you want to see what a well-built maple board actually looks and feels like, the Bevel & Bond end-grain maple cutting board is where we'd point you.

 Curious how maple stacks up against other popular woods?
-Read our maple vs. cherry comparison or our maple vs. bamboo breakdown.
+Read our maple vs. cherry comparison, our maple vs. bamboo breakdown, or the head-to-head on acacia vs. teak.